google/bms-toolkit/docs/user-guide.md

 Before you download Oracle software and patches, review and acknowledge Oracle's license terms.

-Before using the toolkit, download all of the software pieces for your Oracle release, including the base release, patch sets, the OPatch utility, and any additional patches listed by Oracle (unless using `--no-patch`, at which point only the base release is installed).
+Before using the oracle-toolkit, download all of the software pieces for your Oracle release, including the base release, patch sets, the OPatch utility, and any additional patches listed by Oracle (unless using `--no-patch`, at which point only the base release is installed).

 Do not unzip the downloaded installation files.
-The toolkit requires the downloads in their original, compressed-file format.
+The oracle-toolkit requires the downloads in their original, compressed-file format.

 #### Downloading Patches from My Oracle Support